Logo

 Stan Mortensen scored 23 goals in 25 appearances, but a series of knee injuries restricted his appearances.

-Stan Mortensen was eligible to play for Norway, as his grandfather Hans, was born in Norway before moving to South Shields.
+Stan Mortensen was eligible to play for Norway, due to his grandfather Hans, who emigrated to South Shields.

 Stan Mortensen auctioned his football medals in order to help Blackpool through a tough spell.